TTRS typing - how is it different from other typing programs?

 TTRS for dyslexia

-There are many ways dyslexia can affect a person.
-With phonological dyslexia, the way an individual splits words into their component sounds becomes more difficult.
+There are many ways dyslexia can affect a person, but it's common for an individual to struggle with splitting words into their component sounds.
 That's why dyslexia can make spelling and reading a challenge.
-It can affect memory, spoken language production and processing speed.
+It might affect memory, spoken language production and processing speed too.

 Writing on the computer also makes it easier for individuals with dyslexia to correct mistakes, reorganize text and produce neat copy for assignments or work.
 Lastly, you can write in a dyslexia friendly font and with TTRS you can learn to type in a dyslexia-friendly way.